-Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
+Benicar can cause fetal harm when administered to a pregnant woman.
+Use of drugs that act on the renin-angiotensin system (RAS) during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
 Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
 Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
-When pregnancy is detected, discontinue Benicar as soon as possible [see Use in specific Populations (8.1)].
+When pregnancy is detected, discontinue Benicar as soon as possible [see Use in Specific Populations (8.1)].

 Morbidity in Infants

-Children <1 year of age must not receive Benicar for hypertension.
-Drugs that act directly on the renin-angiotensin aldosterone system (RAAS) can have effects on the development of immature kidneys [see Use in Specific Populations (8.4)].
+Use of Benicar in children <1 year of age is not recommended.
+Drugs that act directly on the renin-angiotensin-aldosterone system (RAAS) can have effects on the development of immature kidneys [see Use in Specific Populations (8.4)].

 Hypotension in Volume- or Salt-Depleted Patients

-In patients with an activated renin-angiotensin aldosterone system, such as volume- and/or salt-depleted patients (e.g., those being treated with high doses of diuretics), symptomatic hypotension may be anticipated after initiation of treatment with Benicar.
-Initiate treatment under close medical supervision.
+In patients with an activated renin-angiotensin-aldosterone system, such as volume- and/or salt-depleted patients (e.g., those being treated with high doses of diuretics), symptomatic hypotension may be anticipated after initiation of treatment with Benicar.
+Initiate treatment under close medical supervision and consider starting at a lower dose.
 If hypotension does occur, place the patient in the supine position and, if necessary, give an intravenous infusion of normal saline [see Dosage and Administration (2.1)].
 A transient hypotensive response is not a contraindication to further treatment, which usually can be continued without difficulty once the blood pressure has stabilized.

 Impaired Renal Function